kudoshinichi2k5/MyTaskTracker/README.md

 - **CustomerApp** (`http://localhost:4200`) manages a signed-in user's tasks and notifications.
 - **AdminPortal** (`http://localhost:4300`) provides task summaries and role administration.

 Authentication preserves an OWIN-style password-grant contract while using ASP.NET Core middleware.
-It issues opaque access tokens rather than JWTs.
+The system utilizes a centralized authentication model where tokens are simply random, opaque strings.
+These strings are stored in a database/memory and must be explicitly looked up and validated on every single request, completely bypassing JWTs.

 ## Architecture